zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_dc_vanilla_terraform/_index.md

 ## Deployment

-As mentioned, the Terraform plan will deploy a GKE cluster, the Azure Arc Data Controller on that cluster and a Windows Server 2019 Client GCP compute instance.
+As mentioned, the Terraform plan and automation scripts will deploy a GKE cluster, the Azure Arc Data Controller on that cluster and a Windows Server 2019 Client GCP compute instance.

 * Before running the Terraform plan, edit the below *TF_VAR* values and export it (simply copy/paste it into your shell after you finish editing these).
 An example *TF_VAR* shell script file is located [here](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/gke/terraform/example/TF_VAR_datacontroller_only_example.sh)